 Experian IdentityWorks review: Summary

-If the person who steals your identity is able to transfer money from your account and steal these funds, you can receive reimbursement for this money as part of the $1 million insurance policy.
+If the person who steals your identity is able to transfer money from your account and steal these funds, you can receive reimbursement for this money as part of the $1 million identity theft insurance policy.

 I like how IdentityWorks makes the process of freezing your credit report extremely easy.
 This is one of the best ways to ensure that no one opens lines of credit in your name without your knowledge.